SPAAM-community/wss-summer-school/docs/2022/day-2.md

 <div style="border-style: none none none solid;border-left-color:#74d1f6;border-left-width=2px;padding:10px">

+#### Preparation

+The data and conda environment `.yaml` file for this practical session can be downloaded from here: [https://doi.org/10.5281/zenodo.6983119](https://doi.org/10.5281/zenodo.6983119).
+See instructions on page.

 #### Introduction

 In most bioinformatic projects, we need to include publically available comparative data to expand or compare our newly generated data with.